An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 Wide open roads in Upper Racha.

-What if I get a speeding fine?
+What if I get a speeding fine or other traffic violation?

 If your agent notifies you about a fine, I highly recommend double-checking it before you pay.
 All violations are recorded on the Administrative Penalties website – search (in English) using the car’s technical passport number and licence plate number.